 With the sale of the house in 1978 — for $45,000 — a golden period began in which it served as three well-regarded restaurants in a row: Chez Romain, Snug Harbor, and Martin House.
 The first purchasers were Romain Roland (1927-2008) and his wife, Eileen (Rusling) Roland (1932-2017), who also owned the Rose & Crown Guest House at 158 Commercial Street, and lived next door, at 155 Commercial Street.

-Left: Romain Roland, the proprietor of Chez Romain, pictured in his obituary in The Provincetown Banner, in the collection of David Jarrett.
+Left: Romain Roland, pictured in his obituary in The Provincetown Banner, in the collection of David Jarrett.
 Right: An ad for Snug Harbor Restaurant that appeared in Provincetown Magazine in 1986.

 The Snug Harbor restaurant in 1985, from the collection of Deborah Roberts.